ar1603/ar1603/README.md

 - 👨‍💻 All of my projects are available at [amitraikwar.in](amitraikwar.in)

-- 📝 I regularly write articles on [blog.hourcoding.com](blog.hourcoding.com)
+- 📝 I regularly write articles on [blog.hourcoding.in](blog.hourcoding.in)

 - 💬 Ask me about **React, React-Native, Jest**